 Take a photo of a tree and turn it into a large-scale print at your local office-printing store (like Kinko's or Staples).
 Attach it to a long wooden dowel and hang it like a tapestry with string.
 You can either leave the print as is, or add ornaments to a string and tape them to the tree.

 For a trendy fringe effect, try adding strips of crepe paper in tiers.
 Fringe each strip with scissors and layer one on top of the other—you can play around with different color combinations, too.
-Tape paper stars and a tree topper to finish the modern look.
+Tape paper stars and a tree topper to the fringe to finish the modern take on a Christmas tree.

-If your house is too small for a tree, it’s possible to still achieve the fresh scent of pine without relying on a scented candle or room fragrance.
-Take an extra-long wooden dowel and cut it into various sizes to create a triangle "tree" shape.
-Glue the evergreen branches (you can use rosemary, too) to the dowels.
+You can still get that fresh pine fragrance without a tree—or relying on a scented candle.
+Take an extra-long wooden dowel and cut it into graduated sizes to create a triangle "tree" shape.
+Glue fresh evergreen branches or rosemary to the dowels.
 Once they're dry, attach the wooden pieces to the wall with painter's tape.

 This washi tape DIY is a no-fail, last minute project.
 Create a tree design on a blank wall with patterned washi tape and attach strings of ornaments on the "tree" with clear tape.
 Customize it to your décor style by choosing different colored tape and adding other ornaments or details.

 Christmas Ornament Trees

 When you're decorating a small space like an office cubicle or dorm room—or if you just want to put the focus on special vintage ornaments—look for tabletop ornament trees.
 They add a festive touch as a holiday table centerpiece.

 For a bold, colorful Christmas look, try this wall "tree" made of an assortment of cardstock, painter's tape, and string lights.
 Cut triangles out of the cardstock, then layer them on the wall in a tree shape with tape.
 For a finishing touch, trim the "tree" with string lights and push pins.